mmikowski/powercss/README.md

 A symbol that only appears once is not used except for its declaration, and therefore can be safely deleted, e.g. "pruned."

-We are exploring how to better modularize the initialization of the `cssKeyMap` and `cssValMap` data.
+We are exploring how to improve the initialization of the `cssKeyMap` and `cssValMap` data.
 Suggestions are welcome :)

 ### Rule value substitutions
 There are four types of CSS values supported by PowerCSS.
 They are: